MassChallenge

 Seed Round in 2010

-Rentabilities, Inc. is a rental company based in Boston, Massachusetts, that operates a website allowing users to search for a diverse range of items available for rent.
-Founded in 2006, the company facilitates online payments and reservations, streamlining the rental process for customers.
-With a focus on providing access to various rental options, Rentabilities serves as a convenient platform for those looking to rent items in the Boston area.
+Rentabilities, Inc. is a rental company based in Boston, Massachusetts, established in 2006.
+The company operates a website that allows users to search for a wide range of items available for rent.
+In addition to facilitating the discovery of rental options, Rentabilities provides online payment and reservation services, streamlining the rental process for its users.

 Symmetric Computing